HÉrauts

 TRANSLATION

-The conference offers direct translation in English for participants who would like it.
+The conference offers direct translation into English for participants who would like it.
 This enables us to serve International students and leaders as well as other Belgian students whose first language isn’t French.

 In order to receive translation, you will need download the LiveVoice application on your phone (click on relevant button below) and bring your own headphones.
 Please indicate on your sign up form that you would like translation so that we can make sure that everything runs smoothly for you.